esheldon/pigen/README.md

   The exception is if the
   user declares the return type as PyObject*, then it is up the user to provide the return value.
-- Scalars inputs are translated directly to c types, including strings, but only as const char *.
+- Scalar inputs are translated directly to c types.
+This includes strings, but only as const char *.
 - Pointer inputs are assumed to represent numpy arrays, and the underlying pointer is extracted using PyArray_DATA.
 It is